SuperThunder/Mbed-OS6-Sanity-Guide/README.md

 Some of the more commonly used drivers are:
 - GPIO: DigitalIn, DigitalOut, and DigitalInOut.
 There are also classes for configuring Busses and Ports, also In/Out/InOut.
 - Interrupts: InterruptIn, trigger an ISR on rising or falling
 - ADC: AnalogIn.
 Result is given as unsigned 16 bit value, or float from 0.0 to 1.0.
-Run some tests with known voltages or a good multimeter / oscilloscope for reference to make sure the ADC accuracy is good enough.
+Run some tests with known voltages or a good multimeter / oscilloscope for reference to make sure the ADC accuracy is good enough for you.
 - DAC: AnalogOut.
 Also takes u16 or float from 0.0 to 1.0.
 - PWM: PwmOut.
 Period and duty or pulsewidth can be set.
 - I2C: I2C.
 Default frequency 100kHz.
 An I2CSlave class is also available.